SocialGouv/dashlord-actions/report/www/README.md

 # dashlord report website

-This is a Next.js static website that produces the Dashlord report based on some input data.
+This is a Next.js static website that produces the DashLord report based on some input data.

 The data is generated with the `@socialgouv/dashlord-actions/report` action.